Shogun Japanese Steakhouse in Venice

 - What are the most common violations at Shogun Japanese Steakhouse in Venice?

-- The most frequently cited violations at Shogun Japanese Steakhouse in Venice are: Proper ventilation, Proper hand/arm washing, Chemical properly stored.
+- The most frequently cited violations at Shogun Japanese Steakhouse in Venice are: Proper ventilation, Proper hand/arm washing, Time as control.

 - How many health inspections has Shogun Japanese Steakhouse in Venice had?